syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDown/Layout-Settings.md

 ---
 layout: post
-title: Layout-Settings | WindowsForms | Syncfusion
+title: Layout Settings in Windows Forms NumericUpDown control | Syncfusion
-description: layout settings
+description: Learn about Layout Settings support in Syncfusion Windows Forms NumericUpDown (NumericUpDownExt) control and more details.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug
 ---

-# Layout Settings
+# Layout Settings in Windows Forms NumericUpDown (NumericUpDownExt)

 The layout settings of the NumericUpDownExt control are discussed in this section.